 Tea Steeping Temperatures

-Good morning, tea ladies and gents!
-Today I come to you to talk about something that we have received a few questions on lately.
-Today we will be discussing why we include the steeping temperatures on each of the packages of our teas and what temperature you should be steeping your teas at!
+Good morning, tea sippers!
+Today, we'll be discussing something that we have been receiving a few questions on lately.
+Today we will be going over why we include the steeping temperatures on each of the packages of our teas and what temperature you should be steeping your teas at.
+Learn more below!

-If you are thinking to yourself, "Wait, I didn't even know I was supposed to be checking the temperature that I steep my tea?", don't worry.
+If you are thinking to yourself, "Wait, I didn't even know I was supposed to be checking the temperature that I steep my tea?
+I thought I was just supposed to boil water.", don't worry.
 Prior to working at Good Life Tea, I didn't even know this either.
 In fact, it's something that we have come to realize a lot of people are unaware of!
+Tea novices and enthusiasts alike regularly greet us with the same expression when we tell them that they should be steeping their teas at a specific temperature.
+It is something along the lines of "Huh?
+I didn't have a clue."

 I Had No Idea What To Expect GIFs - Get the best GIF on GIPHY